Rental Property Financing Options: What’s Best for Investors?

 Step 1: Start With the Job This Property Is Supposed to Do

-Before you compare lenders or rates, get clear on the property’s role in your plan.
+Before comparing lenders or rates, get clear on the property’s role in your financial plan.
+The right loan looks different depending on whether you want steady income now or long-term growth.

 If Your Goal Is Steady Monthly Income

-Focus on a payment structure that’s predictable, strong cash reserves, conservative rent assumptions without underwriting at 100% occupancy, and a deal that can survive a slow year without you having to feed it.
+Focus on a predictable payment structure, strong cash reserves, and conservative rent assumptions that do not underwrite at 100% occupancy.
+The deal should be able to survive a slow year without you having to feed it from outside cash.
+Investors using rental property as part of their retirement income planning usually fall into this category.

 If Your Goal Is Long-Term Growth and Optional Income Later

-You may be willing to accept lower cash flow early on, more leverage if supported by real stress testing, and a plan to refinance, pay down principal, or optimize the property over time.
+You may be willing to accept lower cash flow early on, more leverage if it is supported by real stress testing, and a plan to refinance, pay down principal, or optimize the property over time.
+Working with our real estate team early helps make sure the property fits both the growth strategy and your broader retirement timeline.

 Short-Term Rental vs. Long-Term Rental

-Lenders often treat short-term rentals differently.
-Even if they allow Airbnb or vacation rental income, underwriting may only count 50% to 75% of projected rent.
-Expect stricter reserves, higher down payment requirements, or variable-rate options.
+Lenders often treat short-term rentals differently from long-term rentals.
+Even when Airbnb or vacation rental income is allowed, underwriting may only count 50% to 75% of projected rent.
+Expect stricter reserve requirements, higher down payments, or variable-rate options.

 Step 3: Underwrite Like an Investor

-A common mistake is calculating profit as simply rent minus mortgage payment.
-That’s not underwriting.
-A better cash-flow check includes the expenses that actually show up.
+A common mistake is calculating profit as rent minus mortgage payment.
+That is not underwriting, and it sets you up for a painful first vacancy.
+Real cash flow analysis includes the expenses that actually show up.

 Use a Vacancy and Maintenance Haircut

-Even underwriting guidelines often don’t count 100% of rent.
+Even standard underwriting guidelines do not count 100% of rent.
 Fannie Mae and Freddie Mac commonly use 75% of gross rent in certain qualifying calculations.
-You don’t have to copy that exactly for your own spreadsheet, but the message is the same: assume you will have downtime and costs.
+You do not have to copy that exactly for your own spreadsheet, but the message is the same: assume you will have downtime and costs, and build the deal around that reality.

 Include All Expenses